Nissi-Olugbode/Palmora-Group-HR-Analysis/README.md

 The primary data source used for this project is

 ### Tools Used
-- Ms Excel for data cleaning
+- Ms Excel for preliminary data exploration, data collection and data cleaning.
-- Power BI for data cleaning and creating report
+- Power BI for data cleaning, data modelling and visualization.
+- DAX (Data Analysis Expressions): Measures and calculated columns.